isomerpages/seab-corp/_seab-link-issue-3-2025/H2 China Studies in English and China Studies in Chinese: 1st Hybrid eWritten exams for Humanities.md

 title: "H2 China Studies in English and China Studies in Chinese: 1st Hybrid eWritten exams for Humanities"
 permalink: /seab-link-issue-3-2025/h2-china-studies-in-english-and-china-studies-in-chinese/
-variant: markdown
+variant: tiptap
 description: ""
 ---
-<p>2025 marks another milestone for our e-Examinations journey, as Hybrid e-Written
+<p>2025 marks another milestone for our e-Examinations journey, as Hybrid
-examinations are first introduced for Humanities Subjects at GCE A-Level.
+e-Written examinations are first introduced for Humanities Subjects at GCE A-Level.
 For both A-Level China Studies in English (CSE) and China Studies in Chinese (CSC), candidates will receive physical question papers and submit their responses digitally through SEAB's e-Examination system using the Digital Answer Booklet (DAB).&nbsp; &nbsp;</p>
 <p>In preparation for the 2025 GCE A-Level e-Written Examinations, practice
 sessions were conducted in April this year.
 These practice sessions were designed to familiarise candidates with their respective examination formats